sebhim/starter-academic/content/project/Master thesis/index.md

 ---
 title: Master thesis
-summary: Does the introduction of a prospective payment system influence the length of stay in hospitals?
-A quantitative analysis using aggregated data from Germany

-In my master thesis project, I examined whether the introduction of a prospective payment system (DRG) influenced the average lenght of stay in German hospitals.
+summary: In my master thesis project, I examined whether the introduction of a prospective payment system (DRG) influenced the average lenght of stay in German hospitals.
 As I had to use state aggregate data (finding funding for data acquisition was difficult for a master thesis), the analysis has several limitations.
 OVerall, it appears that the DRG introduction did not considerably affect the lenght of stay.
 tags:
 - Previous projects
 date: "2016-04-27T00:00:00Z"